mrjjwright/NoSQLite/README.md

 * [node](http://nodejs.org)
 * [CoffeeScript](http://jashkenas.github.com/coffee-script/) - fun, clean way to write JavaScript.
 Includes Cake to run the Cakefile and tests.
-* [node-sqlite](http://github.com/grumdrig/node-sqlite) or another HTML5 compatible database -  I am working on rewriting this to be async and be more HTML 5 compatible.
-You will have to get it and compile the node bindings and put it in your node require path
+* [node-sqlite](http://github.com/orlandov/node-sqlite)  You will have to get it and compile the node bindings and put it in your node requires path.
 * [restler](http://github.com/danwrong/restler) - only needed to execute the tests for web API.
 Not needed otherwise.